Spiritual Truths about the Glory of God and the Holy Spirit

 6) It has got a Light in It

-The Light of the Glory of God looks like the sun when it shines in its strength, with the brightness of the rainbow about it and appears to be semi-transparent.
+The Light of the Glory of God in the Face of our Lord Jesus Christ looks like the sun when it shines in its strength (2Cor.
+4:6; Rev. 1:16).
+It has the brightness of the rainbow about it that makes it look semi-transparent.

 7) It has a Pillar of Light Beaming from It